luiarthur/CytofResearch/demos/minimal-example/README.md

 of iterations should be large enough such that the MCMC has a good chance of convergence.
 With traces of the log likelihood (`loglike`) from multiple runs, one can visually inspect whether the chains have converged.
-In the simulation studies and real data analysis in the paper, we observed that a burn-in period of 10000 iterations was sufficient for the chain to reach stationarity.
+In the simulation studies and real data analysis in our [paper][1], we observed that a burn-in period of 10000 iterations was sufficient for the chain to reach stationarity.
 Though, the burn-in period could be different for each application.